wp-plugins/music-store/readme.txt

 - The Music Store determines the validity of  download links based in two options, available in the settings page of plugin.
 -- It is possible define a time period, in days, where a download link is considered valid.
 If a user tries to download a purchased product, the Music Store checks the date of purchasing.

+-- It is possible define a limit of downloads by purchase.
+If a user tries to download a product, the Music Store checks how many downloads have been made.

 -- The Music Store may be configured to request the email address used in the purchasing to check the validity of download link.